 - Publishing reports that show how you implemented solutions based on the received inputs.

-If you know any other ways of collecting actionable customer feedback, let us know – we’d love hearing your input.
+If you know any other ways of collecting actionable customer feedback, let us know – we’d love hear your input.